Opinion polling for United States presidential elections: 1992

-The polls fluctuated during the spring and early summer, with incumbent President George H. W. Bush and independent challenger Ross Perot trading the lead.
-Perot withdrew from the race in July, however, and Democratic candidate Bill Clinton took a consistent lead in the polls by blaming Bush for the poor economy and promising that he would fix it ("It's the economy, stupid").
+The polls fluctuated during the spring and early summer, with President Bush and businessman Ross Perot—the independent candidate, trading the lead.
+Perot withdrew from the race in July, however, and Governor of Arkansas Bill Clinton—the Democratic candidate, took a consistent lead in the polls by blaming Bush for the poor economy and promising that he would fix it ("It's the economy, stupid").
 Although Perot returned to the race in September, he could not regain his previous support and Clinton won the general election by a comfortable margin.